 Ground cinnamon and cinnamon sticks are both readily available in most grocery stores.
 Both true cinnamon and cassia cinnamon may be sold as either ground cinnamon or cinnamon stick.
-All forms of cinnamon come from trees in the Cinnamomum genus.
-In the US, most of the cinnamon that you will find in a grocery store is of the cassia variety (Cinnamomum cassia) but the true cinnamon (Cinnamomum verum) variety is also available.
 Despite their similarities, there are certain things that you will need to consider if you are faced with the need to choose between ground cinnamon and cinnamon sticks.
 Let’s compare the two so you can make the best decision for your needs.

 How does ground cinnamon differ from cinnamon stick?

-Ground cinnamon is cinnamon bark that has been ground to a powder; cinnamon sticks consist of the same bark rolled up into quills, so the first big difference is form.
+Obviously, the first big difference is form.
+Ground cinnamon is cinnamon bark that has been ground to a powder; cinnamon sticks consist of the same bark rolled up into quills.
 This means that you will add the two variants of this spice to your dish in different ways.
 You sprinkle ground cinnamon while you will add cinnamon sticks to a liquid so that it can infuse into that liquid.
-In both cases, the results will be similar enough but cinnamon sticks generally offer a subtler flavor when compared to ground cinnamon.
+In both cases, the results will be similar enough, but cinnamon sticks generally offer a subtler flavor when compared to ground cinnamon.

 Both ground cinnamon and cinnamon sticks can last for a long time when you store them correctly; however, cinnamon sticks will last longer.
 In general, ground spices have a much shorter shelf life when you compare them to their whole counterparts.
 Ground cinnamon lasts for about six months under ideal conditions, whole cinnamon sticks can last for up to two years.

 You can use cinnamon stick in place of ground cinnamon without changing anything if the application contains a lot of liquid.
-In these cases, you can simply steep the stick and take it out before serving.
-In a dry application, a cinnamon stick may not be a convenient substitute since you cannot sprinkle it in this form nor can you remove it from something like a cake or roll.
+You can simply steep the stick and take it out before serving.
+In a dry application, a cinnamon stick may not be a convenient substitute since you cannot sprinkle it in this form, nor can you remove it from something like a cake or roll.
 In those cases, you can use a spice grinder or grater to reduce the cinnamon stick to powder.